lubkoKuzenko/angular-clean-code/README.md

 We have not assigned anything to the `let-name` so it will take the value from the `$implicit`, which is Guest

+### Passing Template to a Child Component

+We can pass the entire template to a child component from the parent component.
+The technique is similar to passing data from parent to child component

 ```html
 <ng-template #parentTemplate>
   <p>